-The Funds are not currently entering into stock lending transactions or repo contracts.
+The Funds are not currently entering into stock lending transactions.

-Name: All China Equity Fund FCA Product Reference Number: 828070 Company: Ninety One Funds Series ii Type of Fund: UCITS scheme Launch date: Not yet launched Investment Objective and Policy: The Fund aims to provide long-term capital growth and income.
+Name: All China Equity Fund FCA Product Reference Number: 828070 Company: Investec Funds Series ii Type of Fund: UCITS scheme Launch date: On or before 31 October 2019 Investment Objective and Policy: The Fund aims to provide long-term capital growth and income.
 The Fund primarily invests in shares or share-related securities issued by companies that are either incorporated, listed, carry out a significant portion of their operations in, or derives a significant part of their revenue from, Greater China.
 The Fund may invest in these companies directly through investment in shares (e.g. China A shares) or indirectly through other transferable securities (e.g. equity linked notes), derivatives or units or shares in funds.
 The Fund may also invest in other transferable securities, money market instruments, cash or near cash, deposits, units or shares in other funds (up to 10%) and derivatives and forward transactions (for Efficient Portfolio Management and investment purposes).
 Where reference is made to the Fund investing in other funds, these funds may be managed by the Investment Manager, the Investment Manager's affiliates or a third party.
+Benchmark: Up to and including 30 October 2019:

-Benchmark: The ACD compares the Fund's performance to the MSCI China All Shares Index (Total Return Net).
+The ACD compares the Fund's performance to the MSCI All China Index (Total Return Net).
 The index is deemed to be a good representation of the Fund's investable universe and is widely used, independently calculated and readily available.
 Where available, for currency hedged share classes, the relevant hedged version of the index is used by the ACD to compare performance instead.
-Sector benchmark: The ACD also compares the Fund's performance to the IA China/Greater China sector average.
-Many funds sold in the UK are grouped into sectors by the Investment Association (the trade body that represents UK investment managers), to facilitate comparison between funds with broadly similar characteristics.
-Final accounting date: 31 December Interim accounting date: 30 June